SudoKng/Sentry-Verse/README.md

 To get started with the DApp, follow these steps:

 **Note**: This application runs on the Base Sepolia Test Network.
 You need to hold test ETH on this network for gas fees.
-Visit the [Base Sepolia Faucet](https://www.alchemy.com/faucets/base-sepolia) if you have issues switching to the test network.
+Visit the [Base Sepolia Faucet](https://www.alchemy.com/faucets/base-sepolia) if you don't have test ETH. read through the following instructions if you have issues switching to the test network.

 1. **Access the DApp**: Visit [sentry-verse.netlify.app](https://sentry-verse.netlify.app).
 2. **Connect Wallet**: Ensure you have a compatible wallet (such as MetaMask) installed and connected to the Base Sepolia test network.
 If you are having issues switching your network, read this article: [Connect to Base Sepolia Network](https://revoke.cash/learn/wallets/add-network/base-sepolia).